 Counihan also uses her art to raise the awareness of issues that are of importance to her, For example, after the U.S. Government shutdown closed the National Parks in 2013, Counihan was undeterred.
 She hiked back into Sequoia National Forest just after midnight to spend the night among the Giant Redwoods of California, ultimately capturing what has since become her most collected piece, aptly named Big Red.
 In 2015, Counihan founded the Logan's Ride initiative and is donating 100% of the profits from a special series of photographs to the Pan-Mass Challenge and its direct beneficiary, the Dana-Farber Cancer Institute.

 Originally from Boston, Eileen has lived for decades in Truro on Cape Cod with her wife, Erin Golden.
-They’re the proud moms of James Christopher “Jake” Golden, a senior at Tufts University.
+They’re the proud moms of James Christopher Golden, a graduate of Tufts University and is currently completing law school.